oklog/oklog/DESIGN.md

 Responses are gathered, results are merged and deduplicated, and then returned to the user.

 The actual grepping work is done by each query node individually.
-Only the matching records are returned (streamed?) back to the query node handling the user request.
+First, segment files matching the time boundaries of the query are identified.
+Then, a per-segment reader is attached to each file, and filters matching records from the file.
+Finally, a merging reader takes results from each segment file, orders them, and returns them to the originating query node.
+This pipeline is lazily constructed of io.ReadClosers, and costs paid when reads actually occur.
+That is, when the HTTP response is written to the originating query node.

+Note that the per-segment reader is launched in its own goroutine, and reading/filtering occurs concurrently.
+Currently there is no fixed limit on the number of active goroutines allowed to read segment files.
+This should be improved.

 The query request has several fields.
-(Note this is a work in progress.)

 - From, To time.Time — bounds of query
-- Q string — regexp to grep for, blank is OK and matches all records
+- Q string — term to grep for, blank is OK and matches all records
+- Regex bool — if true, compile and match Q as a regex
 - StatsOnly bool — if true, just return stats, without actual results

 The query response has several fields.